ting11222001/TechBridge-Invoice-app/README.md

 # TechBridge Invoice

 > Full-stack invoicing module for a technology donation non-profit.
-Internal staff accounts are managed with role-based access control — admins can create and update records, coordinators can view and update, assistants are read-only.
+Internal staff accounts are managed with role-based access control: admins can create and update records, coordinators can view and update, assistants are read-only.
 Built with Angular, Spring Boot, and JWT auth.

 [Live Demo (in progress)](#) · [Backend Repo](https://github.com/ting11222001/TechBridge-Invoice) · [Demo Video (in progress)](#)